 At national level, policy dialogue activities and awareness raising at national level are also taking place on a regular basis.
 Cooperation in Erasmus+, recognition of qualifications and the harmonisation of higher education are on the dialogue agenda between the EU and the Nigerian University Commission which has offered to promote the programme in the country.
-The EU organised a fair in Senegal in May 2015 and has had contacts with the main universities there (and participation increased significantly in the last application round).
-The EU Delegation, with the support of the Erasmus Mundus alumni organised an awareness raising event in Chad and discussions are also starting in Niger.
-The EU organised a Structured dialogue with students, alumni, academics and associations in Côte d'Ivoire on 16-17 October 2017 in association with the Université Felix University Félix Houphouët Boigny and the Université Nangui Abrogoua, including a Study fair, manned by Erasmus Mundus alumni from Western Africa ,offering information on the Erasmus+ scholarship opportunities to students from the different campuses in Abidjan.
-The DAAD (which is also the Erasmus+ National Agency for Germany) is also promoting Erasmus+ and the harmonisation initiatives in their work with Western and Central Africa.
-Regular dialogue is also taking place with authorities in Cameroun and the two main universities are important participants in the Joint Africa-EU harmonisation initiatives.
+EU Delegations, with the support of the Erasmus Mundus alumni organised a number of awareness raising events across both regions (in Chad, in Senegal, in Kenya and Tanzania just to cite the more regular ones).
+The EU organised a Structured dialogue with students, alumni, academics and associations in Côte d'Ivoire on 16-17 October 2017 in association with the Université Felix University Félix Houphouët Boigny and the Université Nangui Abrogoua, including a Study fair, manned by Erasmus Mundus alumni from Western Africa, offering information on the Erasmus+ scholarship opportunities to students from the different campuses in Abidjan.
+Another similar fair was organised in Cameroon in September 2018.
+The DAAD (which is also the Erasmus+ National Agency for Germany) is also promoting Erasmus+ and the harmonisation initiatives in their work with Eastern Africa.
 The Erasmus Mundus alumni are also actively promoting the programme in the francophone countries as participation tends to be lower.
 The EU Commission is also providing regular information, guidance and training sessions to EU Delegations so that they can offer support to their universities in the targeted countries.